Latest News

 Investors show caution as gold prices drop ahead of FOMC meeting

-Gold prices fell slightly on Monday, as investors were cautious in advance of the U.S. Federal Reserve’s two-day meeting to discuss policy and Chairman Jerome Powell’s remarks on future monetary policies.
+Gold prices fell slightly on Monday as investors were cautious in advance of the U.S. Federal Reserve’s two-day meeting to discuss policy and Chairman Jerome Powell’s remarks.
+Investors are looking for clues about future monetary policies.

-Peter Grant, senior metals analyst at Zaner Metals and vice president of the company, said that "the market is awaiting Fed policy guidance and a decision by the Fed."
+Peter Grant, senior metals analyst at Zaner Metals and vice president of the company, said that "the market is waiting on the Fed's decision and more policy guidance."

 Grant stated that gold remains attractive, as fundamentals are strong and central banks continue to buy.
 He added that a move towards $5,000 per ounce is achievable in the first quarter 2026.

-The markets are expecting a rate cut of 25 basis points, with 90% probability.
-This is up from 66% in November.
+The markets are expecting a rate cut of 25 basis points, and traders see a 90% chance, up from 66% in November.

 Powell will hold a presser after the Fed's Open Market Committee concludes its meeting Wednesday.
 The FOMC will announce its final policy of the year.